floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/01-introduction.typ

 #figure(
   include("/figures/06-automated-modularization/publications-by-year.typ"),
-  caption: "Distribution of selected publications by year" ) <slr_by_year>
+  caption: [Distribution of publications by year]
+) <slr_by_year>

 The selected publications range in publication date from 2014 to 2024, with a peak in 2022.